 Belton School District Concussion Management Policy for Athletics

-A. Utilize Best Practices for the ImPACT program, follow MSHSAA Sports Medicine recommendations and policies and Missouri State Law House Bills 300, 334, 387.
+A. Utilize Best Practices for the SWAY program, follow MSHSAA Sports Medicine recommendations and policies, and Missouri State Law House Bills 300, 334, 387.

-B. ImPACT baseline testing will be a Belton School District athletics/activity eligibility requirement for athletes of contact and limited contact sports in grades 7-12.
+B. SWAY baseline testing will be a Belton School District athletics/activity eligibility requirement for athletes of contact and limited contact sports in grades 7-12.
 Student-athletes/participants of these sports or activities must have a valid baseline test on record in order to participate.
-ImPACT testing includes written consent from a parent/guardian as well as written or verbal consent for post-injury testing.
-A student-athlete/participant will not be allowed to participate in a game or competition without a valid ImPACT baseline test.
+SWAY testing includes written consent from a parent/guardian as well as written or verbal consent for post-injury testing.
+A student-athlete/participant will not be allowed to participate in a game or competition without a valid SWAY baseline test.

 Student-athletes/participants will be baseline tested every 2 years starting with the first year of participation in a contact or limited contact sport of activity.

-Student-athletes/participants of non-contact sports/activities who sustain or are suspected of sustaining concussion will be required to have an ImPACT consent form completed.
-Then an ImPACT post-test will be administered and the results compared to ImPACT normative data.
+Student-athletes/participants of non-contact sports/activities who sustain or are suspected of sustaining concussion will be required to have a SWAY consent form completed.
+Then a SWAY post-test will be administered and the results compared to SWAY normative data.

-Individual ImPACT baseline testing will be available to all student-athletes/participant in the district at the request of their coach, parent, or licensed health care provider.
+Individual SWAY baseline testing will be available to all student-athletes/participants in the district at the request of their coach, parent, or licensed health care provider.

 Student-athletes/participants with a known history of concussion may also be required to have a valid baseline test.